 We need to show our students that even if their passion does not involve going to college, they have something special to contribute to the world.
 The world needs their gifts!
 Teachers can help students identify their passions by introducing them to things they’ve never tried.

 Photos are relevant to English Language Arts in a myriad of ways.
 They’re one of my favorite engagement tools.
-Other than using Getty Unshuttered for school clubs and passion projects, this list includes eight suggestions for making it meaningful in the classroom.
+Other than using photography for school clubs and passion projects, this list includes eight suggestions for making it meaningful in the classroom.